 Advanced Research Computing (ARC) is everything beyond a standard desktop workstation, which includes cloud, supercomputers / high performance computing (HPC), data management, and data storage, all in support of research.

-Supercomputers are increasingly needed, especially within our research institutions, as scientists across all disciplines are producing an unprecedented amount of data on everything from predicting weather and ocean changes to searching for distant galaxies.
+Supercomputers are becoming essential as scientists across all disciplines are producing an unprecedented amount of data on everything from predicting weather and ocean changes to searching for distant galaxies.
 Supercomputers can do the work of thousands of desktop computers and better support the growing needs of researchers today.

 ARC is not just the computers and physical infrastructure.
 It also includes the people (highly qualified personnel) and the service layer that is different than just the equipment definition of HPC or supercomputing.

 To better understand this, think of the automotive industry.
 When designing new cars and looking for stronger and safer materials, you might test the materials through simulations.
 That would save a lot of time and money compared to trying to crash cars over and over.
 Then, once a product meets the simulation tests, it can be tested using real materials.

 What We Do

 WestGrid itself does not conduct research, but rather enables research that solves problems and improves lives using the Canadian supercomputers and advanced research computing experts provided through the Compute Canada national platform.
 Together, we are helping innovators solve some of our biggest scientific challenges, such as: